Jmcdaniels7/NASA-Cleanier-Skies-Project/readme.md

 Utilized MeteoMatics API and AQICN API for Air Pollution and Weather data in combination with "recharts library?" for charting data.

-Subscriber API developed by Jacob McDaniels for Air Pollution Alerts Optin Feature.
+Subscriber API developed for Air Pollution Alerts Optin Feature.

 Subscriber API developed with Spring Boot and Deployed with Github Repo with Dockerfile to Google Cloud Cloud Run Service connected to Cloud PostgreSQL DB.